pepe2k/u-boot_mod/README.md

   - TP-Link TL-WDR3600 v1
   - TP-Link TL-WDR43x0 v1

 I tested this modification on most of these devices, with OpenWrt and OFW firmware.
 If you are not sure about the version of your device, please contact with me **before** you try to make an upgrade.
-Changing bootloader to a wrong version will probably damage your router and you will need a serial FLASH programmer to fix it, so please, **be very careful**.
+Changing bootloader to a wrong version will probably damage your router and you will need special hardware to fix it, so please, **be very careful**.

 More information about supported devices: